-Indonesia is one of the 68 territories that participated in the formal Multilateral Instrument (MLI) signing which took place on 7 June 2017.
-Indonesia ratified MLI instrument on 12 November 2019 and has deposited it to OECD (as the depositary of the MLI) on 28 April 2020 resulting in entry into force on 1 August 2020.
-Indonesia has submitted notification to OECD to confirm the completion of internal procedures for the tax treaty on 26 November 2020.
-Although the formal written announcement has not been issued, it is expected that it will enter into effect on 1 January 2021 for withholding tax and 1 January 2022 for other taxes.
+Indonesia is one of the 68 territories that participated in the formal Multilateral Instrument (MLI) signing that took place on 7 June 2017.
+Indonesia ratified the MLI on 12 November 2019 and deposited it to the Organisation for Economic Co-operation and Development (OECD) (as the depositary of the MLI) on 28 April 2020 resulting in entry into force on 1 August 2020.
+Indonesia submitted notification to the OECD to confirm the completion of internal procedures for the tax treaty on 26 November 2020.
+Although the formal written announcement has not been issued, it is expected that it will enter into effect on 1 January 2021 for withholding tax (WHT) and 1 January 2022 for other taxes.

-In March 2020, the Government issued the Government Regulation in Lieu of Law No. 1 Year 2020 (Perppu-1) to help secure national economic stability during the COVID-19 pandemic.
-Perppu-1 governs new economic policy in the areas of taxation, Government spending, and financing.
+In March 2020, the government issued the Government Regulation in Lieu of Law No. 1 Year 2020 (Perppu-1) to help secure national economic stability during the COVID-19 pandemic.
+Perppu-1 governs new economic policy in the areas of taxation, government spending, and financing.
 Perppu-1 has been legalised as Law No. 2 Year 2020.
-Perppu-1 introduced a set of new tax policies to be further implemented through regulations, namely reduction in Corporate Income Tax (CIT) rate, tax on e-commerce, deadline extensions for tax filings and submissions, and customs facility for certain goods.
+Perppu-1 introduced a set of new tax policies to be further implemented through regulations, namely reduction in the corporate income tax (CIT) rate and the tax on e-commerce, deadline extensions for tax filings and submissions, and customs facility for certain goods.

-The commercial trade transactions conducted through electronic devices and procedures by foreign players (foreign e-commerce) will be subject to Income Tax/Electronic Transaction Tax (ETT) and VAT.
-Foreign e-commerce players with a “significant economic presence” in Indonesia can be deemed as having a Permanent Establishment (PE) in Indonesia.
-If a PE cannot be deemed under the existing rules of an applicable Tax Treaty, affected e-commerce players will be subject to an ETT.
+The commercial trade transactions conducted through electronic devices and procedures by foreign players (foreign e-commerce) will be subject to income tax/electronic transaction tax (ETT) and value-added tax (VAT).
+Foreign e-commerce players with a 'significant economic presence' in Indonesia can be deemed as having a permanent establishment (PE) in Indonesia.
+If a PE cannot be deemed under the existing rules of an applicable tax treaty, affected e-commerce players will be subject to an ETT.
 ETT will be imposed on direct sales or sales through the marketplace.
-The implementation of these Income Tax/ETT are still awaiting for the regulations from the Tax Authority.
+The implementation of this income tax/ETT is still awaiting the regulations from the tax authority.

 VAT on e-commerce will be applied in cases where certain foreign intangible goods or services are provided and used in Indonesia through an e-commerce system.
-The Ministry of Finance (MoF) has released a regulation to regulate the VAT on foreign e-commerce which is applicable starting 1 July 2020.
-Foreign sellers, foreign service providers, or foreign e-commerce marketplaces and domestic e-commerce marketplace will be appointed as VAT Collectors if their activity in the Indonesian market meets either of the following thresholds:
+The Ministry of Finance (MoF) has released a regulation to regulate the VAT on foreign e-commerce, which is applicable starting 1 July 2020.
+Foreign sellers, foreign service providers, or foreign e-commerce marketplaces and domestic e-commerce marketplaces will be appointed as VAT collectors if their activity in the Indonesian market meets either of the following thresholds:

-- transaction value with customers in Indonesia exceeding IDR 600 million in a year or IDR 50 million in a month; or
+- transaction value with customers in Indonesia exceeding 600 million rupiah (IDR) in a year or IDR 50 million in a month, or